TFEL,

 following methods:

-returns the outputs of a initialize function function.getGenericBehaviourInitializeFunctionOutputs
+returns the outputs of a initialize function function.getGenericBehaviourInitializeFunctionOutputs, which

 each post-processing and each modelling hypothesis supported (see